-Rising rent prices across the UK, coupled with increasing house prices are making it more difficult for first-time buyers to step onto the property ladder, together with the requirement of a large monetary deposit that can take years and years to save.
-Factor in the withdrawal of a large portion of the deals available to first-time buyers and it begins to look even more challenging.
+Rising rent prices across the UK, coupled with increasing house prices are making it more difficult for first-time buyers to step onto the property ladder.
+Together with the requirement of a large monetary deposit that can take years to save and the withdrawal of a large portion of the deals available to first-time buyers and it begins to look even more challenging.

 Using equity release to contribute towards the deposit

 The tax-free cash unlocked with equity release can be used in any way you choose – which makes it possible to use the money towards the deposit for a house.
 This makes it possible for grandparents to gift grandchildren with an early inheritance to help them fast-track their way onto the property ladder.

 As equity release also reduces the value of your estate, it could be a more tax-effective way of passing on an inheritance, as you will be subject to a lower amount of inheritance tax.